-- Have an official evaluation/degree progress report that is no more than six months old
+- Have an official Academic Advisement Report (AAR) that is no more than six months old

 - Be currently enrolled at UMUC as an undergraduate student (Portfolio is not available at the graduate level)

-Applications for EXCL 301 and 001 must be submitted before registering for the course.
-For specific session dates, view the academic calendar.
+Applications for EXCL 301 and EXCL X001 must be submitted before registering for the course.

 If you apply but do not register, you must reapply when you plan to take the class.